wp-plugins/dd-lastviewed/readme.txt

 This plugin contains the lastViewed-widget.
 This widget displays the last visited posts, pages or custom posttypes of your visitor.

-The widget is fully set.
+The widget can bu fully set:

 * Choose the types
 * Set the maximum
 * Set thumbnail on/off
+* Show Content(rich or plain) or Excerpt
 * Set the excerpt length

 The plugin sets a cookie that keeps track of the visited IDs.
-It uses jquery.cookie.js to make this possible.

 The widget searches for the cookie.
 So to activate the widget, the visitor has to go first to a single page of the selected posttypes to display the widget.